-After obtaining replacement parts in a rendezvous off of Rota Island with the supply boat Shamrock at 1415 hr (UTC + 10 hr) on 3 September, repairs were quickly made and the drawworks put back in order.
-A short survey was conducted of the target seamount using the 3.5- and 12-kHz echo sounders and magnetometer.
-The echo sounders showed that the slopes of the seamount were relatively steep for the HRRS test, typically about 14° on most flanks.
-A spot on the middle flank at a depth of about 2160 m was chosen because the slope angle seemed slightly less at this location.
-The VIT/subsea TV camera was run to the seafloor to examine the seafloor.
-The ocean floor appeared firm but sedimented despite the steep slopes.
-Because there was no evidence of a sediment veneer on the 3.5-kHz echo sounder profiles, it was decided that drilling should be attempted.
+spite the steep slopes.
+Because there was no evidence of a sediment veneer on the 3.5-kHz echo-sounder profiles, it was decided that drilling should be attempted.
 A BHA with the hammer drill was rigged, tested, and sent to the seafloor.
 At 1315 hr on 4 September, Hole 1180A was spudded at 14°18.52'N, 144°44.75'E. The drill string quickly sank into the soft, sandy sediments, which are interpreted as volcanic ash.
 The hammer was unable to come to full pressure because fluid circulation flushed the sediments away, allowing the BHA to jet in.
 After 30 min and 5 m of penetration, the collapsing hole walls dictated pulling the BHA free.
 Twice more the hammer was tried at different locations with the same results.
-The largest penetration among Holes 1180A-1180C was 8 m.
+The greatest penetration at Site 1180 was 8 m.

-The drill string was recovered and the ship moved 3 nmi upslope to the rim of a large crater on the west side of the seamount at a depth of ~956 m.
+The drill string was raised and the ship moved 3 nmi upslope to the rim of a large crater on the west side of the seamount at a depth of ~956 m.
 The hammer was rigged again and run to the bottom.
-Hole 1181A was commenced at 0115 on 5 September in what appeared on the VIT/subsea TV camera to be coarse rubble (14°19.26'N, 144°48.00'E).
+Hole 1181A commenced at 0115 on 5 September in what appeared on the VIT/subsea TV camera to be coarse rubble (14°19.26'N, 144°48.00'E).
 As at Site 1180, the drill quickly penetrated the bottom by flushing away the volcanic ash and debris until circulation was lost and the hole collapsed on the BHA.
 Three holes were tried at Site 1181, all with similar results.
 The maximum penetration of the drill string at Site 1181 was 3 m.
 After surveying the seafloor with the VIT/subsea TV camera across the top of the crater rim and into the crater, we decided that this flank of the seamount was primarily composed of nonindurated ash and debris.
 The drill string was tripped to the rig floor, and preparations were made to survey the other side of the seamount.

-Before the pipe trip was finished, weather reports indicated that a tropical low located east of Guam was intensifying and would turn into a typhoon (named Saomai), and Rota was in its path.
+Before the pipe trip was finished, weather reports indicated that a tropical low located east of Guam was intensifying and would turn into a typhoon (named Saomai) and Rota was in its path.
 The Resolution quit the site and headed southwest ahead of the storm.
 In disgust, the name Inutil, which is Spanish for "worthless," was bestowed on the unnamed seamount.

 After a short transit past Guam, the Resolution conducted a brief survey over a seamount on the backarc spreading center of the Mariana Trough.
 The seamount was found to have a relatively flat summit at a depth of ~2880 m, which seemed suitable for drilling.
 The hammer was rerigged and sent to the bottom with the VIT/subsea TV system.
-The camera showed the rough, pillowed surface of a submarine lava flow.
-Hole 1182A was spudded at 0845 hr on 5 September at 12°57.00'N, 143°36.66'E. For the next 57 hr, spud tests with both types of drill bits and the vibration-dampner sub were conducted successfully at Holes 1182A-1182F.
+The camera showed the rough pillowed surface of a submarine lava flow.
+Hole 1182A was spudded at 0845 hr on 5 September, at 12°57.00'N, 143°36.66'E. For the next 57 hr, spud tests with both types of drill bits and the vibration-damper sub were conducted successfully at Holes 1182A-1182F.
 By 1800 hr on 7 September, spud tests were finished but insufficient time remained for making up a casing assembly and testing that part of the HRRS system.
 Consequently, the drill string was tripped back to the rig for the last time, clearing the rotary table at 0800 hr on 8 September.
 Having accomplished its missions for Leg 191, the Resolution sailed to Guam, arriving at 1400 hr on 8 September.